Getting Around Orkney Without a Car: Buses, Bikes, Walks

 Cycling offers a wonderful way to experience the landscape at a slower pace, though Orkney's wind and hills require reasonable fitness.

-- Routes: Quieter back roads offer pleasant cycling.
-Consider routes around Scapa Flow, the West Mainland's Neolithic sites, or exploring islands like Shapinsay.
+• Routes: Quieter back roads offer pleasant cycling.
+Consider routes around Scapa Flow, the West Mainland's Neolithic sites, or exploring Shapinsay by ferry and bike.
 Some sections of the St Magnus Way are cycle-friendly.

 Cycle Orkney (Example Hire)